1235media/mainsite/content/posts/marketing_page.md

 Are you selling tickets or accepting donations?
 You’ll need a service for that!
 That has to be configured so that you can accept funds and have a bank account for the funds to land in.

+Once your site goes live you'll want to know how it's doing.
+Sure you can plop Google Analytics on there to watch traffic but I'd recommending something like [Plausible.io](https://plausible.io).
+They are GDPR compliant and they are cookie free!

 And let’s go back to designs and the web page itself.
 Does it adhere to the accessibility guidelines?
 You’ll want to make sure you’re following best practices for:

 1. Color contrast